-How much fine sawdust is your dust collection setup allowing you to breathe in?
-A HEPA grade filter prevents dust particles down to .3 microns from entering the air around you.
-But the DW735 isn't meant to hook up to a dust collection system, so how do you add a filter?
+How much sawdust are you breathing in due to a bad dust collection setup?
+A HEPA grade filter stops dust particles as small as .3 microns from getting into the air nearby.
+However, since the DW735 is not designed to connect to a dust collection system, how can you incorporate a filter?

 An easy, DIY dust collection for your DW735 planer can alleviate these problems.
 We'll talk about an easy setup can be completely assembled in less than 20 minutes.